News + Articles

 To ensure absolute precision, dentists use advanced imaging like Cone Beam CT (CBCT) scans.
 This step, which adds between $100 and $500 to the total cost, provides a clear 3D map of your jawbone.

-This detailed planning is central to our gentle approach, as it allows Dr. Pham to perform a less invasive, safer, and more comfortable procedure.
+This detailed planning is central to a gentle approach, as it allows the doctor to perform a less invasive, safer, and more comfortable procedure.

 In many cases, the jawbone requires preparation before an implant can be placed safely.
 These additional treatments will increase the final cost.